samverh/Rooster/README.md

 ```

 ### Structure
-All python codes are in the main folder "Rooster", together with the input values and the output schedule file.
+The repository "Rooster" contains some primary functions that the user can run.
+The python codes supporting the main functions can be find in the folders, as well as the output that they generate.
+Files are divided into "code", "data" and "results".
+Every folder contains a README which explains its specifics in more detail.

 ### Testing
 To run the program and create a schedule, run the main function: